 “The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.” – George Bernard Shaw

-Best of luck!
-If you have any other questions, about static front pages or WordPress in general, feel free to contact me or connect over on Twitter.
+If you have any other questions, about static front pages or WordPress in general, to contact our friendly office.